Past Communities of Practice 2013-2016 Student Projects

 Bridging the Divide was a design research symposium and workshop that examined how designers develop and apply design methodologies for interdisciplinary practice in cross-cultural contexts.

-By engaging with the many ways dreams nurture artistic work, this exhibition explored the artist's status as a dreamer, a poet, an analyst, a visionary and a 'loony'.
 The exhibition provided a platform for engaged dialogue between art and unconscious remains creating a playful and inexhaustible terrain.